GaijinEntertainment/DagorEngine/prog/gameLibs/daRg/_doc_dev/input_architecture.md

 ```
 onKbdEvent(event, key_idx, shifts, repeat, wc)
   |
-  +-- Click button release: if key was a "click button", fire handleMouseClick RELEASE
+  +-- Click button release (kbCursorControl): if key was a "click button",
+  |   fire handleMouseClick RELEASE
   |
   +-- Focused element: dispatch kbdEvent to kbFocus.focus behaviors (F_HANDLE_KEYBOARD)
   |
   +-- Global handlers: dispatch to all F_HANDLE_KEYBOARD_GLOBAL behaviors
   |
-  +-- Hotkeys: if not yet processed, updateHotkeys()
+  +-- Hotkeys: if not yet processed and not a key repeat, updateHotkeys()
   |
-  +-- Click button press: if unprocessed and key is a click button,
+  +-- Click button press (kbCursorControl): if unprocessed and key is a click button,
-  |   fire handleMouseClick PRESS at mouse position
+  |   fire handleMouseClick PRESS at the active pointer position
   |
   +-- DirPad navigation: if kbCursorControl and arrow keys, dirPadNavigate()
 ```